redstik/nephud/README.md

 # nephud v1.1b
-Nep themed TF2 hud, based on toonhud transparency can be enabled via cfg in /nephud/cfg the vpk enables nep hitsounds and menu music may only work on windows
+Nep themed TF2 hud, based on toonhud

+transparency can be enabled via cfg in /nephud/cfg

+the folder enables nep hitsounds and menu music

-#installation instructions
+##installation instructions

-put the nephud folder in /tf/custom put the vpk in tf/custom both in the same folder
+put the nephud folder in /tf/custom

-#feedback
+put the vpk in tf/custom

+both in the same folder

+##feedback
 send feedback to windkrieg#0608 on discord